Rudra-cs/100xDevCohort/week-8/README.md

 \*\* So this is a way to do create your own package but we can all do this using mono repos as it will handle all the tedious task.

 - Mono repos

   - npm workspaces
   - Lerna
   - Turborepo (popular)

+  - Install turborepo and run npm run dev
+  - in the package.json you can see "ui":"\*" to import from the ui

 **[⬆ Back to Top](#table-of-contents)**